Without effective, strategic user onboarding, here’s what happens:

 6. Measure success and treat user onboarding like an ongoing project #

-Measure your user onboarding performance with Chameleon's tour analytics dashboard.
-Track how many users engage with your product's onboarding, and get the insight you need to drive new user adoption.
+One of the essential steps is to measure your user onboarding performance.
+For example, if you build product tours with Chameleon as your Product Adoption Platform, you can measure their success with Chameleon's tour analytics dashboard – track how many users engage with your product's onboarding, and get the insight you need to drive new user adoption.

-User onboarding requires that you set and analyze goal metrics, track conversions and churn, discover any issues or drop off, and commit to regular reviews and updates.
+User onboarding requires that you set and analyze goal metrics, track conversions and churn, discover any issues or drop-offs, and commit to regular reviews and updates.

-Improve your user onboarding process with this tips #
+Key takeaways: Improve your user onboarding process with these tips #

-To sum up, these best practices will help you track user onboarding ten times more successfully:
+To sum up, these best practices will help you track user onboarding more successfully:

 Know your customer

 Create a multi-channel onboarding experience

 Tailor onboarding to individual users or user segments

 User onboarding is the glue that holds everything together.
 Without it, your promise and your offering can easily fall apart.
 Commit to intelligent, intuitive, and helpful user onboarding, and you’ll quickly see the results for yourself.